 bbb.png

-It is true that statistics sometimes show higher crime rates among people who have moved to the Netherlands [2].
+Statistics sometimes show higher crime rates among people who have moved to the Netherlands.
 You might hear this argument used against refugees, but that is not the whole story.
-Another part of the story is the connection between crime rates and socio-economic factors [2, 4].
+Another part of the story is the connection between crime rates and socio-economic factors.
 Aspects such as age, gender, and wealth are linked to the level of crime in a population.
-When these factors are taken into account, the disparity between criminal activity in asylum seekers and Dutch citizens mostly disappears [2].
-The crime rates among asylum seekers are even slightly lower compared to Dutch citizens in the same socio-economic position.
+When these factors are taken into account, the disparity between criminal activity in asylum seekers and Dutch citizens disappears.
 This suggests that the observed higher levels of criminal activity are less about one's immigrant status and more about the challenging socio-economic circumstances that many asylum seekers live in.

 Read more about the living environment of asylum seekers here.